PasseckerLab/Neurokraken-book/_sources/examples.md

 nk.run()
 ```

-## imported mode
+## Runner mode

-In imported mode tasks are organized in a folder containing separate files for the device configuration `config.py`, task `task.py`, and parallel code (like an UI) `launch.py`.
+In Runner mode tasks are organized in a folder containing separate files for the device configuration `config.py`, task `task.py`, and parallel code (like an UI) `launch.py`.

-Imported mode can be run with `kraken.bat` (if you have an activateable conda environment named neurokraken) or `kraken.py`, which will provide you with a list of all tasks found within the `tasks` folder to choose from.
+Runner mode can be run with `kraken.bat` (if you have an activateable conda environment named neurokraken) or `kraken.py`, which will provide you with a list of all tasks found within the `tasks` folder to choose from.
 To run this example add a new folder with a name of your choice like `runner_mode_example` containing the respective files to `tasks`.
 Runner mode can be provided with arguments for dynamic execution, like `kraken.bat --task runner_mode_example --keyboard` to directly execute the runner_mode_example task in keyboard mode.